woocommerce/woocommerce-rest-api-docs/source/includes/v3/_taxes.md

 # Taxes #

-This section lists all API endpoints that can be used to create, edit or otherwise manipulate taxes.
+This section lists all API endpoints that can be used to create, edit or otherwise manipulate tax rates.

 ## Taxes Properties ##